San Francisco Car Accident Attorney

 Slick Roadway — $4.75 Million Settlement

 We work to protect your financial interests.
-If the responsible insurance company will not make a reasonable offer, we have the resources, skill and experience to file a lawsuit on your behalf and litigate your claim, and if we still cannot settle your case, we will take it to trial.
-At Walkup, Melodia, Kelly & Schoenberger, we have helped thousands of people like you recover the money you have lost, as well as compensation for what you have gone through.
+At the end of each case, we want all of our clients to be happy with the representation they received and satisfied with the settlement they accept.
+If the responsible insurance company will not make a reasonable offer, we have the resources, skill, and experience to file a lawsuit on your behalf and litigate your claim, and if we still cannot settle your case, we will take it to trial.
+At Walkup, Melodia, Kelly & Schoenberger, our car accident lawyers have helped thousands of people like you recover the money you have lost, as well as compensation for what you have gone through.

 - Drunk driving